Diversity, Equity & Inclusion

 Dedication to a Welcoming Environment

-While a breadth of perspectives is important, we are especially concerned with creating space for the difficult conversations, hearing the voices last heard and providing leadership where it is needed in our governance, leadership, membership, operations, and programs, resulting in the delivery of culturally effective, respectful care to all patients and stakeholders.
+We are concerned with creating space for the difficult conversations, hearing all voices and providing leadership where it is needed in our governance, leadership, membership, operations, and programs, resulting in the delivery of culturally effective, respectful care to all patients and stakeholders.
 AAHPM promotes an inclusive and welcoming environment that embraces diverse perspectives, cultures, and experiences.
 We are committed to supporting and sustaining an environment that facilitates open dialogue, learning, leadership, and growth for all of our members.

 Diversity refers to the composition of a group of people from any number of demographic backgrounds, identities (innate and selected), and the collective strength of their experiences, beliefs, values, skills and perspectives.